alexander1999-hub/Bachelor-diploma/README.md

 # Bachelor-diploma
-This repo contains Jupyter notebooks which I used in my bachelor diploma
+This repo contains Jupyter notebooks which I used in my bachelor diploma.
+Unfortunately, data used in my diploma is private, so only code is available.